The TGA Technique

 - Helps to identify plastics and organic materials by measuring the temperature of bond scissions in inert atmospheres or of oxidation in air or oxygen.

 - Used to measure the weight of fiberglass and inorganic fill materials in plastics, laminates, paints, primers, and composite materials by burning off the polymer resin.
 The fill material can then be identified by XPS and/or microscopy.
 The fill material may be carbon black, TiO2, CaCO3, MgCO3, Al2O3, Al(OH)3, Mg(OH)2, talc, Kaolin clay, or silica, for instance.

-- Can measure the fill materials added to some foods, such as silica gels and titanium dioxide.
+- Can measure the fill materials added to some foods, such as silica gels, cellulose, calcium carbonate, and titanium dioxide.

 - Can determine the purity of a mineral, inorganic compound, or organic material.